moinonin/jetpack-framework/README.md

 #### Installation
 Upon cloning or downloading the application from our [github repository](https://github.com/moinonin/shebang-framework), open your favorite terminal application, navigate to the source directory (where it is downloaded to) and install it by running the following commands:
 ```
-$ sudo apt-get install ./shebang_1.01-1_amd64.deb
+$ sudo apt-get install ./shebang_<version>_amd64.deb
 ```
+Replacing <version> with your downloaded version.
 Don't worry about the location of installed files, it is automatically set to go to usr/bin where all other applications are installed.
 While installing and once it is installed, you should see an output like this:
 ================== start =========>
 Reading package lists...
 Done
 Building dependency tree